George Washington Foster: Personal life

 He relocated with his wife, Carrie, to Park Ridge, New Jersey in a house he designed and built.
 He and his wife had six children, including Henry Hardenburg Foster, who was named after his employer.

 He died on December 20, 1923, in a house he designed on Colony Avenue, in Bergen County, Park Ridge, New Jersey.
 He is buried at the Westwood Cemetery in Westwood, New Jersey.

-He is the great-grandfather of Chuck D, rap artist from Public Enemy and Prophets of Rage.